mindspore-ai/docs/tutorials/source_en/use/data_preparation/loading_the_datasets.md

       [array([9], dtype=int64)]
       ```

-   - Create an iterator whose return value is of the dictionary type.
-As is shown in the following, create the iterators for `dataset1` and `dataset2`, and print the output.
+   - Create an iterator whose return value is a dictionary type.
+As shown in the following, create the iterators for `dataset1` and `dataset2`, and print the output.
       ```python
       print("dataset1:")
       for data in dataset1.create_dict_iterator():  # each data is a dictionary